Rory McIlroy scores hole-in-one in first start of the PGA Tour season

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Northern Irishman Rory McIlroy nabbed an ace en route to carding a score of 66 in the opening round at California’s Pebble Beach Pro-Am.
+Rory McIlroy celebrated a hole-in-one on his way to carding a score of 66 in the opening round at California’s Pebble Beach Pro-Am.

-The 35-year-old made it from the tee on the par-three 15th hole at Spyglass Hill Golf Course, as he heads into the second round sitting just two shots behind Thursday’s leader Russell Henley.
+The 35-year-old Northern Irishman found the cup with a sand wedge on the par-three 15th hole at Spyglass Hill Golf Course and will now head into Friday’s second round sitting two shots behind leader Russell Henley.

 The hole-in-one marked the second career ace for McIlroy, who made his first during the 2023 Travellers Championship.

-“It’s such an elevated tee that the ball’s in the air and you know it’s online but you don’t know whether to say, ‘Go!’ or ‘Sit!’ or ‘Spin,’ or ‘Release’,” McIlroy said on Thursday.
+“It’s such an elevated tee that the ball’s in the air and you know it’s on line but you don’t know whether to say, ‘Go!’ or ‘Sit!’ or ‘Spin,’ or ‘Release’,” McIlroy said.

 “You’re looking at it and you’re watching where it might land on the green and the thing just disappears.